ucla-data-science-center/twitter-scraper/README.md

 Currently the only way to use this tool is through a google sign-in with a UCLA SSO.
 This is currently a work in progress and hope to expand to other sign-in methods.

 ### Search Data
 Now, you need to populate the master_list.json file in the data folder.
 You can find an example of what a search looks like in the example/master_list.json file.
 You can add other parameters such as hashtags and other parameters that are present in X's advanced search.
+The following is an exmaple that includes all possible parameters.
+For the language parameter please follow web guidelines for the extension.

 Example Search:
 ```
 {
      "Keyword": "The Dark Knight",
      "Hashtags": "#batman, #theDarkKnight,"
-     "Twitter Accounts (that exist)": "@TheOfficialBale, @themichaelcaine",
+     "Accounts": "@TheOfficialBale, @themichaelcaine",
      "Start Date": "December 14, 2007",
-     "End Date": "December 9, 2008"
+     "End Date": "December 9, 2008",
+     "Exact Phrase": "Batman",
+     "Any Phrase": "Joker, Batman",
+     "Language": "en"
 },
 ```